NewDoc Research · 2026

 The 24-hour test: 5.2% vs 46.0%

-5.2% of NewDoc telehealth bookings waited longer than 24 hours from booking to consult over the 8–14 May 2026 sample.
+5.2% of NewDoc telehealth bookings had a consult more than 24 hours after booking over the 8–14 May 2026 sample.
+This bucket includes both patients who chose a forward-bookable slot at a later time that suited them (next day after work, the following weekend) and patients booking the next available slot when same-day capacity was full; the booking dataset doesn't distinguish the two reasons.
 The ABS Patient Experience Survey 2023-24 reported that 46.0% of Australians who needed urgent GP care waited 24 hours or more for an appointment, and only 41.7% were seen within 4 hours.

-The two figures aren't a like-for-like comparison — the ABS measures Australians who self-reported needing urgent GP care across all settings; the NewDoc figure measures all completed bookings, urgent and routine alike, on a national bulk-billed telehealth platform with same-day capacity.
-Both are nonetheless cited together because they're the closest published 24-hour-band comparison points available.
+The two figures aren't a like-for-like comparison: the ABS measures Australians who self-reported needing urgent GP care across all settings, where the wait reflects an inability to get an earlier appointment; the NewDoc figure measures all completed bookings, urgent and routine alike, on a national bulk-billed telehealth platform with same-day capacity, where the wait can reflect either patient preference for a forward slot or full same-day capacity.
+Both are nonetheless cited together because they are the closest published 24-hour-band comparison points available.

 When telehealth is the right call (and when it isn't)